Insurance Claim Assistance?

 5) What are the steps to filing a roof insurance claim?

-Free Roof Inspection by one of our Dallas Roofing Adjusters today!
+Free Roof Inspection by one of our Dallas Area Roofing Experts today!

 Your homeowner’s insurance policy most likely covers your roof – but you’ll need to read your own policy to find out how extensive your coverage is.
 For most people, these policies cover the home’s entire structure, including the roof, for issues that are sudden or accidental and are caused by specific events (such as hail, wind, fire or the weight of snow) that you don’t have any control over.